 - Water monitoring: the natural water resources (deep and superficial layers) around the plant are having its physical, chemical and biological behaviour being monitored by Santa Cândida.
-The volume of water used in the process is controlled, keeping the volume rate of used water per ton of sugar cane processed one the lowest in the market; - Residues: Industrial residues are rationally used as natural fertilizers.
-Packages of chemical fertilizers are given back to the producers for they can responsibly dispose them; - Gases: Emissions of particulates and other law-regulated gases are intensively controlled; - Modern soil use and maintenance procedures;
+The volume of water used in the process is controlled, keeping the volume rate of used water per ton of sugar cane processed one the lowest in the market;

-- of native species for reforestation with 40.77 hectares ar - Maintenance of an own nursery of native species for reforestation with 40,77 hectares and 67.923 trees planted; - 15.000 fishes were released in the Jacaré Pepira River.
+- page 4 - Residues: Industrial residues are rationally used as natural fertilizers.
+Packages of chemical fertilizers are given back to the producers for they can responsibly dispose them; - Gases: Emissions of particulates and other law-regulated gases are intensively controlled; - Modern soil use and maintenance procedures; - Maintenance of an own nursery of native species for reforestation with 40,77 hectares and 67.923 trees planted; - 15.000 fishes were released in the Jacaré Pepira River.